vvo/docs/source/includes/_auth.md

   X-XSS-Protection: 1; mode=block
 ```

-Here's an example of settings the `X-Frame-Options` and `X-XSS-Protection` headers for all pages on your site -->

 ## Basic auth

+The headers file can also be used to set basic auth headers.
+It's a simple way to limit access to particular parts of your site:

 ```
 /something/*
   Basic-Auth: someuser:somepassword anotheruser:anotherpassword
 ```

-The headers file can also be used to set basic auth headers.
-It's a simple way to limit access to particular parts of your site. -->

 This will trigger the built-in basic browser authentication for any URL under `/something`.
 There's two users defined here, one with the username "someuser" and password "somepassword", the other with "anotheruser" and "anotherpassword".